 NULL OR EMPTY CART

-ProSense 750 FAST is in our family of “Smart” cathepsin probes, which become fluorescent only after enzymatic cleavage.
-ProSense 750 FAST offers faster activation after injection; it can be imaged at earlier times for optimized work flow, or for applications such as acute inflammation models.
+IVISense Pan Cathepsin 750 FAST is a member of a family of activatable fluorescent imaging agents comprising a novel architecture, termed F.A.S.T.
+(Fluorescent Activatable Sensor Technology) that confers an improved pharmacokinetic profile with a broader range of early imaging time points.
+This architecture also offers higher target specific signal with reduced background.
+IVISense Pan Cathepsin 750 FAST offers faster activation after injection; it can be imaged at earlier times for optimized work flow, or for applications such as acute inflammation models.
 4-24h imaging at 750 nm.

 |Fluorescent Agent Type||Activatable|